-A-REIT (An Australian Real Estate Investment Trust)is a unitised portfolio of commercial property assets, similar to stocks and trade, listed on the Australian Stock Exchange (ASX).
+A-REIT (An Australian Real Estate Investment Trust) is a unitised portfolio of property assets.It is similar to stocks and trade, listed on the Australian Stock Exchange (ASX).
 Individual Investors can invest in real estate investment trust in a variety of different ways.
 We break down exactly what a REIT is, type of REITs and pros and cons.

 REITs also help investors diversify their income streams, as they are an alternative to direct property investment and can be used to provide portfolio diversification.

 For example, X company, as a premium real estate property group on CrowdfundUP, qualifies as a REIT.
 It purchases an office building and rents out office space with the funds generated from investors.
 X Company own and manages this real estate property and collects rent every month from its tenants.
 Thus, X company is considered an equity REIT.